 Abusive Parents: Schtein's mother, both mentally and physically.
 She believed showing your children affection gave them unrealistic expectations of the adult world.
 Might not be so far from the truth considering what kind of world they live in.

 Marcus: Hey, did you know Dr. Schtein can dislocate his shoulder really easily?
 It's 'cause his mom pulled his arm out of its socket so many times!

-All There in the Manual: Schtein has a formspring account, where he discusses a lot of his past including his divorce with Janet and relationship with Alice, weeks before it was really talked about in the main comic.
+All There in the Manual: Schtein has a formspring account (now inactive), where he discusses a lot of his past including his divorce with Janet and relationship with Alice, weeks before it was really talked about in the main comic.

 Schtein: "You can't be serious!
 I refuse!
 You couldn't pay me to go in there!"

 Abel: <opens a briefcase full of money>